On the local quotient structure of Artin stacks: Actions on deformations

-\begin{remark} We are using the notation from \cite{artin_versal}.
+\begin{remark} We are using the notation from \cite{artin_versal} although we are not assuming that $A$ is reduced.
 Recall that there is another condition S1(a) such that when both S1(a) and S1(b) are satisfied (called \emph{semi-homogeneity} by Rim), then there exists a miniversal deformation space (or a hull) by \cite{schlessinger} and \cite{rim_equivariant}.
 We are isolating the condition S1(b) and strongly S1(b) to indicate precisely what is necessary for algebraicity of the action of the stabilizer on the tangent space. \end{remark}

 \begin{remark} Any Artin stack $\cX$ over $S$ satisfies the following homogeneity property: for any surjection of $R$-algebras $C' \arr B'$ with nilpotent kernel, $B \arr B'$ any morphism of $R$-algebras, and $b' \in \cX(B')$, the natural functor